MunyaradziMagura/bank-dashboard/README.md

 # Up Bank API Dashboard

 This full stack banking administrator dashboard Web Application.
-This application allows users to visualises, interact-with, and garner insight into their banking habits and trends; On an account by account basis and over the longevity of each account.
+This application allows users to visualises, interact-with, and garner insight into their banking, spending and deposit habits and trends; On an account by account basis and over the longevity of each account.
 Through an easy to use, dynamic and responsive interface.

 ## Live Demo